Month 12, Day 18, Friday 8:00 p.m.

 She nodded to show she wasn’t offended that he’d guessed her heritage, at least the part that showed through.
 Her grandfather had always been pleased that she looked nothing like her wastrel of a father.
 ‘The blood of the People runs strong,’ he had said.

-“I thought they were fitting for the queen of ravens, a kind of crown for someone that has no need for gold or jewels,” he added.
+“I thought they were fitting for the queen of ravens, a kind of crown for someone who has no need for gold or jewels,” he added.
 “Do you want me to help you put them in?”

 His fingers were gentle, brushing the rim of her ear as he pushed the wires into her hair.